 Hooker Valley Track, Aoraki / Mount Cook National Park

 If you only get to do one hike in Mount Cook / Aoraki National Park, make sure it’s the Hooker Valley Walk!
 Hooker Valley is simply stunning and you feel like walking inside a postcard all the time.
 I’ve done this hike three times and it has gotten a little crowded as it has been praised as one of the best hikes in New Zealand by many, yet if you get out early in the morning or late in the afternoon, you may be able to beat the crowds.
 The Hooker Valley Track departs from the White Horse Hill campground and will take you about 2.5 – 3 hours return, depending on the time you spend making photos.
 The track is quite easy and leads you through the gorgeous Hooker Valley to the same name lake and glacier.
 At the lakefront you will find a large picknick table and stunning views of Mount Cook and Hooker Glacier.
 With a bit of luck there will be icebergs in the water that calved off the mouth of the glacier.
 Along the way you can make a small detour to the Alpine Tarns, a one minute stroll from the main track.
+Make sure to also check my detailed blog about the Hooker Valley Track here.
 Other great walks in Aoraki / Mount Cook National Park include the Kea Point Track, the Tasman Valley Walk and the Mueller Hut hike, where the cover photo of this blog was taken.
-More blogs on these hikes will be written soon!

 Tongariro Alpine Crossing, Tongariro National Park